Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 Along with Skinner, Lisa doesn’t take Andrew’s incredible gesture of putting his life on hold for his father for granted.

-“For Andrew to be home and help take care of Steven — he’s been such a very loving son,” she said.
+“For Andrew to be home and help take care of Steven — he’s been such a very loving son.”

 “My brother-in law-says that Andrew is determined to keep his father’s dignity, so he’s been doing things for his father that not only him but most kids don’t even imagine,” she added.